nowsprinting/test-helper/README.md

     [GameViewResolution(640, 480, "VGA")]
     public IEnumerator MyTestMethod()
     {
-        yield return null; // wait for one frame to apply resolution.
+        yield return null; // Wait for one frame to apply resolution.

-        // e.g., test using GraphicRaycaster.
+        // e.g., Test using GraphicRaycaster.
     }
 }
 ```